Enrich Life With Love

 You can listen to Pheo Rose’s “Love’s Reach” as you read

-(This piece of music is from the “Inner Universe” CD)
+(This piece of music is from the “Inner Universe” Music Album)

 Living Love requires much reflection just on “what is love?”
 A wonderful movie that is both enjoyable and wise regarding Living Love is Groundhog Day.
 What might have saved the main character’s many life-times would have been knowledge of what Living Love required.
 There are three basic elements of Living Love found in Eastern and Western holistic self-integration systems.